mike-weiner/display-event-locations-tec/README.md

 Once the page reloads, scroll to the bottom of the page and under the "Preview Tooltip" area, the fake tooltip should display your custom message before the event's venue/location name.

-### How do I remove the phrase "Location: " that is diplayed before the name of an event's venue/location within the tooltip so nothing is displayed before the event venue/location name?
+### How do I remove the phrase "Location: " that is displayed before the name of an event's venue/location within the tooltip so nothing is displayed before the event venue/location name?

-Hover over `Settings` in the left-hand sidebar within the administration area of your Wordpress website.
+Hover over `Settings` in the left-hand sidebar within the administration area of your WordPress website.
 Click on `Display Event Location for The Events Calendar` from the flyout that appears.

 Once the page loads, remove the text within the `Tooltip Message Before Venue/Location Name` textbox.